Pain Medicines for Diabetic Neuropathy - Topic Overview

 for symptoms of diabetic neuropathy.

-If you begin taking a medicine for pain, it may take several
+If you begin taking an antidepressant or an anticonvulsant medicine for pain, it may take several

-weeks to evaluate whether it is working.
+weeks to see whether it is working.
 The dose may have to be adjusted more

 than once to find the best balance between pain relief and medicine side